ropensci/rglobi/vignettes/vignette.md

 #### Find interactions in a geographic areas

-Instead of a taxa-specific approach, users may also wish to gather information on all interactions occuring a specific area.
+Instead of a taxon-specific approach, users may also wish to gather information on all interactions occuring in a specific area.
 For example, a group developing ecoystem models for the Gulf of Mexico may want to consider all the data from that region.  rglobi enables this type of search by allowing users to specify a rectangular bounding box.
 Coordinates must be in decimal degrees ([EPSG:4326](http://spatialreference.org/ref/epsg/wgs-84/)) and correspond to the west, south, east, and northern boundaries (i.e., min x, min y, max x, max y).

 ```r
 gulfinteractions <- get_interactions_in_area( bbox=c(-97.0, 17.5, -81, 31))